Tessy Antony de Nassau: Activities

 In April 2016, Antony de Nassau was awarded the Mrongovius Medal for humanitarian involvement.

-Antony de Nassau is currently UNAIDS Global Advocate for Young Women and Adolescent Girls.
+Since 2015, Antony de Nassau has been UNAIDS Global Advocate for Young Women and Adolescent Girls.
 She is involved in charities and NGOs acting in favour of people with specific needs.
 She actively takes part in charitable events in Luxembourg as well as in London.
 She has been an active member of the Luxembourg "Groupe de Support Psychologique" (GSP) for the past five years.

 Antony de Nassau became an ambassador for Shongolulu.
 The company, based in San Diego, California, donates a percentage of their profit to support Wildlife Alliance.

 Hobbies

-A keen sportsperson, Antony de Nassau regularly practises the following sports: swimming, scuba diving, spinning, skiing and hunting.
+A keen sportsperson, Antony de Nassau regularly practises the following sports: swimming, spinning, hiking, pilates, scuba diving, skiing and hunting.
 She is a member of the Niederkorn Fanfare.
 She likes classic and contemporary music and is particularly interested in jazz.
 She regularly attends conferences and seminars on psychology and social development, topics she also enjoys reading about most.